HubSpot/cms-react/examples/getting-started/README.md

 - Node.js v18.0 or higher and the associated version of NPM

 ## Creating and deploying a CMS React project
-Before we dive into running your first CMS React project, its important to understand 3 significant directories that you will come across in all CMS React projects:
+Before we dive into running your first CMS React project, its important to understand 3 significant directories that you will come across within this example:

 - `*-project`: The HubSpot project directory that gets uploaded via the Projects system to build and deploy your CMS React code found in the `/src` directory.
 - `*-theme`: This is where your HubL templates and theme configuration lives.
 - `*-project/*-app`: A package inside your project directory containing all your assets, styles, components, modules, islands, and any local development tooling you need, such as ESLint, Prettier, TypeScript, etc.

+> **Note** The directory naming convention found mentioned above is not a requirement for your CMS React project to work, but rather an example of how you could organize your CMS React files.

 ### Clone the `getting-started` directory
 From your local directory for the following commands: